-- Resolution PC 01-2018 of the Planning Commission of the City of Fort Bragg Recommending that the City Council Submit a revised Local Coastal Program Amendment (LCP 3-17) to Revise Policies Requiring Specific Plan(S) For Zoning Changes to Properties Located in the Timber Resource Industrial Zone. - 2.
-Resolution PC 02-2018 of the Planning Commission Recommending that City Council Adopt a Coastal General Plan Amendment and a CLUDC Amendment to Revise Policies & Regulations

-Requiring Specific Plan(S) for Zoning Changes to Properties Located in the Timber Resources Industrial Zoning District.
+- 1. Map LU-4 - 2.
+LCP 3-17 Submission to the Coastal Commission. - 3.
+A Resolution of the Planning Commission of the City of Fort Bragg Recommending that the City Council Submit a revised Local Coastal Program Amendment (LCP 3-17) to Revise Policies Requiring Specific Plan(S) For Zoning Changes to Properties Located in the Timber Resource Industrial Zone - 4.
+A Resolution of the Planning Commission of the City of Fort Bragg Recommending that the City Council: 1) Adopt a Coastal General Plan Amendment to Revise Policies Requiring Specific Plan(S) for Zoning Changes to Properties Located in the Timber Resources Industrial Zoning District; and 2) Adopt a CLUDC Amendment to Revise hearing regulations for Specific Plan(S) Zoning Changes to Properties Located in the Timber Resources Industrial Zoning District. - 5.
+Public Hearing Notice